 “Pathogens, however, are no mere protagonists, buffered to and fro by the tides of human history.
 They also act of their own volition, if you will excuse the anthropomorphism.
 They display agency.
 And they have by their evolutionary changes forced agribusiness to the bargaining table, a place where that ilk, given their prior successes, think they excel.”

 The book is offered by Monthly Review in paper at $10 or as an ebook at $5 until April 17: https://monthlyreview.org/product/big_farms_make_big_flu/

-Listed fees are sliding scale.
-No one is turned away for inability to pay.
+Fees for the MEP zoom sessions are sliding scale; no one is turned away for inability to pay.